neo-project/neo-node/neo-cli/Privatenet-Neo-Cli-Tutorial/set-privatenet-neo-cli.md

        }
    }
 ```
-- Remember to set different port numbers for each node.
+- Remember to set different port numbers for each node for "P2P" and "RPC".
 - Max connections default is 3, if you're using 4 consensus nodes or more, change this number to at least the number of consensus node plus one.
 This tutorial set 4 consensus nodes, so it must be at least `"MaxConnectionsPerAddress": 5`.
 - In "UnlockWallet" it must have the path and the password of the wallet created in that node.
 Different nodes must have different wallets.
+- Remember that the paths must have "\\\\" between each folder.

 protocol.json:
 ```json